 Coping With Lupus Chest Pain

-Back in 2008, when I was living on my own, I was taken to the hospital after experiencing the pain and was told I might have a blood clot in my lungs.
+Back in 2008, when I was living on my own, I was taken to the hospital after experiencing this type of lupus chest pain and was told I might have a blood clot in my lungs.
 When I asked if I would die, I was told it was a distinct possibility.

 This kind of experience only ups your lupus anxiety and makes this issue even harder to deal with.
-But once your doctor is able to determine you are not in severe danger, you can figure out where to go from there.
+But once your doctor can determine you are not in severe danger, you can figure out where to go from there.

 Although inflammation of the heart sounds pretty scary, it surprisingly isn’t anything to worry about.
 Just like any other part of your body becomes inflamed with lupus flares, your heart can as well.

 What to Do When Experiencing Lupus Chest Pain

 If you are experiencing lupus chest pain, it is important to communicate this to your doctor so you can have the proper testing done.
 In some lupus patients, heart issues do occur, so it essential that if you are experiencing pain, your doctor can rule out all other health issues before diagnosing you with myocarditis.

 Often, these episodes of chest pain come on suddenly and without warning, which can make you think you are having a heart attack.
 However, if your doctor has previously cleared you and you know you are susceptible to it, this issue can sometimes be solved by taking NSAIDs, or over-the-counter anti-inflammatories.

 If the issue becomes serious, you may take prescription NSAIDs, or if it is in conjunction with a flare, steroids may be in order.

 It is important that you speak to your doctor about your episodes and keep them updated as to the pattern of when they occur and for how long.
 Myocarditis can also be a result of a viral or bacterial infection, so it is vital that your doctor stays on top of what exactly is causing the issue.